Published: January 29, 2026

 While Dark Star comes with some great features, they’re not worthwhile to everyone.
 Avoid this plan if you are a:

 • Rural user.
-Dark Star claims to have more coverage, but if you live in a rural area, most likely the Verizon network (Warp) is the better choice for you.
+If you live in a rural area, most likely the Verizon network (Warp) is the better choice for you.

 • Light data user.
-If you use less than 20GB of data a month (you can find out how much data you regularly use in your phone settings), you likely can also find another alternative that is cheaper and simpler.
+If you use less than 20GB of data a month (you can find out how much data you regularly use in your phone settings), you likely can find an alternative that is cheaper.

 How to use US Mobile Dark Star